anthonyfwill/sound-by-hand-gestures1/README.md

 > Classes 0, 1, 2, and 4 have high precision, recall, and F1-score, suggesting good performance.
 > Class 5 has lower precision, recall, and F1-score, indicating potential challenges in predicting this class accurately.
 > Class 6 has lower precision and F1-score, but a higher recall, suggesting the model is better at capturing instances of this class.
+> Though Class 5 and 6 have less support, a plethora of trials were conducted where they presented additional support; however, the same issue occurred.

 **Overall Performance:**
 > The model has an overall accuracy of 93%, which is a good sign.
 > Macro-average and weighted-average metrics provide an overall assessment.
 They are close, indicating a balanced dataset.

 **Recommendations:**

-> Depending on the specific goals and requirements of your application, you might want to focus on improving the performance for classes with lower precision, recall, or F1-score.
-> Consider exploring techniques such as adjusting class weights, tuning hyperparameters, or using different algorithms to improve the model's performance, especially for challenging classes.
+> Exploring techniques such as adjusting class weights, tuning hyperparameters, or using different algorithms to improve the model's performance, especially for challenging classes.
+> Experiment with various fractions for regularization

 # Requirements
 * mediapipe 0.8.1